Learned Incremental Nonlinear Dynamic Inversion for Quadrotors with and without Slung Payloads: Experiments

 \subsection{Testing Scenarios}

-We then test the performance of the controllers on three different predefined trajectories which are not present in the training set.
+We test the performance of the controllers on two different predefined trajectories which are not present in the training set.
 The trajectories can be seen in Figure \ref{fig:trajectories}.
-We average the performance of each controller over 10 flights for each trajectory.
-For our error metric we use the average euclidean distance between the quadrotor (or the payload) and the desired trajectory over all timestamps.
+We compute the mean tracking error \eqref{eq:trackinError} per trial and repeat over multiple trials (see captions).
 We do the same experiments for both the payload and no payload scenarios, with the only difference being the speed.
-For the no payload case the maximum velocity was 1.7 m/s for Figure8, 1.7 m/s for the circle trajectory and 1.6 m/s for helix, while in the payload case the maximum velocities were 1.2 m/s for Figure8, 1 m/s for circle and 1 m/s for helix.
+For the scenario with no payload the maximum velocity was 2 m/s, while with the payload the maximum velocities were around 1.75 m/s.

-In order to prove the reliance on RPM measurements of INDI, we test the performance of an adjusted version of INDI which uses pulse width modulation values instead of RPM to measure the total force output of the rotors.
-We also tried testing the default INDI implentation inside of the Crazyflie firmware\footnote{https://github.com/bitcraze/crazyflie-firmware}but the tracking error was over five times as high as with the Lee controller with no INDI.